Riemannian Metric Learning via Optimal Transport: Experiments

-Figure \ref{fig:bird_traj_plot} compares the $\hat{A}$-geodesics obtained using the method described above (right plot) to the ground truth goose trajectories (left plot).
-While population-level data (in the form of untagged snow goose sightings) does not provide sufficient information to reconstruct the migratory paths of individual geese perfectly, the inferred trajectories accurately capture the curved structure of the ground truth trajectories.
+Figure \ref{fig:bird_traj_plot} compares the $\hat{A}$-geodesics obtained using the method described above (center plot) to the ground truth goose trajectories (left plot).
+While population-level data (in the form of untagged snow goose sightings; see Figure \ref{fig:sngo_training_data} in Appendix \ref{sec:goose-exper-details}) does not provide sufficient information to reconstruct the migratory paths of individual geese perfectly, the inferred trajectories accurately capture the curved structure of the ground truth trajectories.

+We evaluate our method's performance by computing the dynamic time warping (DTW) distance \citep{berndtDTW} between each inferred goose trajectory and the corresponding ground truth trajectory.
+We also generate straight-line paths (i.e. Euclidean geodesics) between the initial and final points of each ground truth goose trajectory and compute DTW distances between these paths and the ground truth. \emph{Our method results in a 26.9\% reduction in mean DTW distance} between the inferred and ground truth trajectories relative to the Euclidean baseline.